Q: What does the “M” stand for?

 A: I do still edit from time to time, but I’m pretty selective about my projects because I have so much of my own work to keep me busy.
 If you want to submit the first few pages (no more than 20) of your manuscript as a sample to see if we’re a good fit, feel free.
 For prose, I charge a per-word rate of $.017 per word and that covers up to three rounds of edits.
 For screenplays, I charge $1.00 per page.

 Q: Will you read/review my [book, script, movie, YouTube video, etc.]?

 A: Maybe.
 I get a lot of stuff e-mailed to me, sometimes even sent to my house, and I do try to look through all of it.
 But I’m also a working writer with projects of my own, so unfortunately if it’s not something that really catches my attention, I can’t possibly spend any time with it.
 Also, be aware that I will give a very honest review/critique.
 And if you’re asking for notes/feedback on a script, understand that I can only give very general notes.
 For detailed feedback, I suggest submitting to contests or coverage services (so long as either is reputable).
 Or if you want to pay me for detailed notes, sure.

 A: I usually answer this question with one of my own: “Originally or most recently?”

 I was born in Texas.
 My childhood was spent going between there and southern Louisiana.
-I lived on the east coast for 12+ years and am now in California.
-I also spend a lot of time in New York and London, so I don’t really feel like I’m “from” anywhere any more.
+I lived in Massachusetts for 12+ years and am now in California.
+And I travel a lot (as much as possible), so I don’t really feel like I’m “from” anywhere any more.
 More like, “Roaming through the earth and going back and forth in it.”
 (Job 1:7)